IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Being (hopefully) statisfied with our data, we need to wrap
-it up by updating the directory listing in MF1/MT451.
+it up by updating the directory in MF1/MT451.
 The information we have at present in the directory is
 given by: